Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

 Bottom line: Is the Net Nanny app good?

-In our testing, we found that Net Nanny's features worked as advertised, but the user experience was definitely outdated and clunky.
-We were met with multiple bugs and hiccups along the way, but the actual functionality of its content filtering and screen time management worked like a charm.
+In our testing, we found that Net Nanny's features worked mostly as advertised, but the user experience was definitely outdated and clunky.
+We were met with hiccups along the way, and the actual functionality of its content filtering was so-so.

 If you want parental control software that is easy to use and checks every one of your boxes off, we'd recommend Bark over Net Nanny.